In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

 Current Hash value means the signature is valid – the message has come from the sender and not from an impersonator and also the hash value match signifies the message has not been tampered with during the transmit.

 Digital Signature combined with PKI encryption The data is first encrypted using the recipient's public key and then the HASH value of the encrypted message is computed, which is again encrypted with the sender's private key to generate the sender Signature which is attached to the encrypted message.
 When the recipient gets the encrypted and signed message, it will decrypt the Signature with the sender's public key to get the original HASH value.
 It will also compute hash of the encrypted message to get the current HASH value to match it with the original HASH value retrieved by decrypting the signature.
 This way, both the message privacy as well as authenticity is satisfied.

 Digital Certificate – Learn the basics of PKI

 A digital certificate (in PKI terms) is a PKI object which contains the public key along with other information like

 - Issuer – Entity who issued the certificate

 - Subject Name/Subject Alternate Name – Entity to whom the certificate is issued to

-- Certificate Usage – Intended purpose of the certificate (determined by EKU)
+- Certificate Usage – The intended purpose of the certificate (determined by EKU)

-- Issuer Signature – Issuer signs the Certificate with its private key
+- Issuer Signature – The issuer signs the Certificate with its private key

 and other metadata information. (like Thumbprint, etc.)